 - Do not participate in fundraising for other organizations: Girl Scouts are not allowed to solicit money on behalf of another organization.
-This includes participating in a walkathon or telethon while in uniform. - If the girls decide to do so, the troop can support another organization through Take Action projects or by making a donation from your troop's account. - Girl Scouts as individuals are able to participate in whatever events they choose, as long as they're not wearing anything that officially identifies them as "Girl Scouts." - Do not participate in political fundraisers: When in an official Girl Scout capacity or in any way identifying yourselves as Girl Scouts, your group may not participate (directly or indirectly) in any political campaign or work on behalf of or in opposition to a candidate for public office.
+This includes participating in a walkathon or telethon while in uniform.
+You and your group can, however, support another organization through Take Action projects or by making a donation from your group's account.
+Girl Scouts as individuals are able to participate in whatever events they choose, as long as they're not wearing anything that officially identifies them as "Girl Scouts". - Do not participate in political fundraisers: When in an official Girl Scout capacity or in any way identifying yourselves as Girl Scouts, your group may not participate (directly or indirectly) in any political campaign or work on behalf of or in opposition to a candidate for public office.
 Letter-writing campaigns are not allowed, nor is participating in a political rally, circulating a petition, or carrying a political banner. - Be respectful when collaborating with religious organizations: Girl Scout groups must respect the opinions and practices of religious partners, but no girl should be required to take part in any religious observance or practice of the sponsoring group.
-Do not sell, endorse, or promote commercial products:

-A "commercial product" is any product sold in a retail establishment or by direct sales (home parties, demonstrations, etc.).
+Do not sell, endorse, or promote commercial products: A "commercial product" is any product sold in a retail establishment or by direct sales (home parties, demonstrations etc.).
 Since 1939, girls and volunteers have not been allowed to endorse, provide a testimonial for, or resell products made by another company.